Augmentations and link group representations: Augmentation representation

-Note the $g_t$ here is really a choice we made to fit into the equation $m_t^{(1)} = g_t^{-1}\cdot m_1^{(1)}\cdot g_t$.
-This choice is not unique in general.
+Note that the $g_t$ here is a choice we made which is not unique in general.
 For example, the longitude commutes with the meridian in the peripheral subgroup.
-The concatenation of a choice of $g_t$ with the longitude gives another choice.
+The concatenation of a choice $g_t$ with the longitude gives another choice.
 Fix the chosen $g_t$ in (\ref{gtchoice}), we have